 Documents are submitted as hardcopy or electronic files based on the preference of the FDA and ERB/ERC.

 Documents submitted should include those in Parts A, B, and C, and such other documents or data as hereinafter be required by FDA to ascertain the safety, efficacy, and quality of the products that will be subject to clinical study.

 - Description of the trial design and subjects

 - Adverse events and evaluation of results

-- Informed consent form, case report form and patient information sheet
+- An informed consent form, case report form, and patient information sheet

 - Resumes of principal and other investigators